 Create a communications project about a writing topic.
 Media selection available.

 Complete two additional projects of your choice, including blogging, editing, education, or other.

 Attend weekly discussions on Fridays.

-This competitive internship requires an average of ten hours per week for thirteen weeks and runs May 17 - August 13, 2022.
+This competitive internship averages ten hours per week for fifteen weeks and runs May 7 - August 17, 2024.
 This internship is unpaid.
-Thirty spaces available.

 Applications must include a current resume and one creative writing sample.
-We're looking for an understanding of the key elements of fiction.
-Samples should be complete (not chapters of longer works) and can be as short as 500 words.
+Samples should include an email address and show an understanding of the key elements of fiction in a complete short story.

 Nonfiction and poetry samples are not accepted.

 Please email Theresa at Theresa.Green (at) writersworkout.net with questions.